MuchenduOnIt/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time
     gdb and objdump can help

+I don't know why this files will not run on VS code